 For patients who have pigmentation on the face from sun damage, acne scars, or other skin issues, there are options when it comes to correction.
-From topical products to medical-grade skin treatments like microdermabrasion and IPL (intense pulsed light) therapy, there are so many great products, peels, and skin procedures to help treat pigmentation on the face1.
+From topical products to medical-grade skin treatments like microdermabrasion and IPL (intense pulsed light) therapy, there are so many great products, peels, and skin procedures to help treat pigmentation on the face.

 Topical Treatments for Pigmentation on Face

-Hydroquinone is a prescription ingredient that helps to eliminate pigmentation on the face and works by suppressing the melanin in the skin – or the pigment that causes unwanted pigmentation2.
+Hydroquinone is a prescription ingredient that helps to eliminate pigmentation on the face and works by suppressing the melanin in the skin – or the pigment that causes unwanted pigmentation.
 It has been the most effective ingredient to combat pigmentation for the last five decades and has withstood controversy to prove its effectiveness.

 The Obagi Nu Derm system is an amazing product line with hydroquinone at its center.
 It’s safe for all skin types.
 Since it does not pull all of the pigmentation of the skin, it will not affect the shade of darker skin tones.

 For patients opposed to using hydroquinone, Kojic acid is a natural alternative.
 It derives from mushrooms, and while it is not quite as effective as hydroquinone, it can still help to reduce pigmentation.

 WIFH Skin Procedures to Treat Pigmentation on Face